sapporo-wes/sapporo-service/README.md

 The sapporo-service manages the submitted workflows, workflow parameters, output files, etc., on the file system.
 You can override the location of run dir by using the startup argument `--run-dir` or the environment variable `SAPPORO_RUN_DIR`.

-The run dir structure is as follows.
-You can initialize and delete each run by physical deletion with `rm`.
+The run dir structure is as follows:

 ```bash
 $ tree run